 We understand the frustration behind building forms, where spacing and layout has always been a struggle, when it comes to normal users who have no HTML/CSS background.

 So, to help users in designing a multi-column form, we have deployed some built-in features that will come in handy when dealing with Form Columns.

 1. Shrinking a field

+You need to have a shrank field on your form to utilize the Form Columns feature.
 What does this mean?
-It means you're shrinking the width of a field to its bare minimum.
+It means you’re shrinking the width of a field to its bare minimum.
 By default, each and every field you add in your form eats up the entire width of the form.
 So, shrinking a field (or fields) would result into having more fields displayed in a single line as opposed to having fields rendered on a line-by-line fashion.

-Related guide: Form-field-positioning
+Related guide: Form Field Positioning